pranitl/leads-website/docs/competitors.md

 - **Thin sustainability story:**
   - On the pages reviewed, there is almost no mention of low-VOC materials, sustainably sourced boards, hardware longevity, or demolition/waste handling – an opportunity in Austin where eco-consciousness is high.

+#### What Google reviews reveal about complaints

+- **Homebuilt Closet and Garage:** Reviews are almost uniformly 5-star; homeowners praise communication, pricing, and follow-through, and we see effectively no recurring complaints beyond ordinary project complexity.
+- **California Closets – Austin:** Negative reviews cluster around design oversights (e.g., outlets or access points blocked by cabinetry), installs that take longer than promised with multiple handoffs between crews, and a few instances of frustrating phone/office interactions; customers generally like the end product but remember friction in coordination.
+- **Closets by Design – Austin:** Complaints focus on rushed first-visit design/sales that lock people into layouts that don’t actually add usable space, plus occasional install quality issues (sharp edges, mis-measured pieces, or fixes that required a second visit); some reviewers also feel expectations around "more space" weren’t met.
+- **Closet Factory (Austin):** Most reviews are positive, but low-star reviews call out missed or rescheduled appointments, designs that don’t fully account for door swings / access, and multi-step fixes on more complex cabinetry (e.g., mirrors, laundry rooms) that erode trust even when the final result is acceptable.
+- **Inspired Closets by Maxwell’s:** A small number of recent 1–3 star reviews describe ordering or cabinet-spec errors discovered right before install, rescheduled dates, and one case of a cabinet edge overhang that felt unsafe or permanent; the common thread is operations not living up to a strong design pitch.
+- **More Space Place:** With only a handful of lower-star reviews against a large 5-star base, minor complaints tend to be around communication or small punch-list items rather than systemic quality issues.
+- **Moxie Space Professional Organizing:** Sentiment is overwhelmingly positive; the one notable critical review describes feeling out of the loop during a large organizing day (items moved or discarded without enough consultation) and ending up more disoriented afterward, which suggests that deep organizing work can backfire if expectations and decision-making boundaries aren’t explicit.
+- **Domestic Concepts & One Day Doors & Closets:** Available Austin-area reviews are uniformly 4–5 star with no clear complaint pattern beyond normal scheduling constraints.
+- **The Tailored Closet:** We weren’t able to reliably match an Austin-specific Google Places listing, so there’s not enough reviews signal to draw meaningful complaint themes.

 #### Keyword landscape & missed opportunities (based on visible on-site copy)

 - **Heavily targeted / saturated phrases:**